docs

 | Cross-practice denial patterns | A behavioral health billing company needs to see authorization denial patterns across all clients | Show me a report of CO-197 denials across all my practices for the last 90 days, filtered by payer |

-The Billing Company Software Evaluation Guide covers the full general evaluation framework.
-The questions above are specific to behavioral health billing-company workflows that go beyond the general evaluation.
+The Billing Company Software Evaluation Guide covers the general framework.
+The questions above are the behavioral health-specific layer on top of it.

 When Medi is not the right fit

 Medi is built for billing companies, not individual practices.
-A solo therapist who manages their own billing and sees 20 clients a week is better served by a practice-management system that includes scheduling, notes, and billing in one product — SimplePractice, TherapyNotes, or a comparable integrated tool.
+A solo therapist who manages their own billing and sees 20 clients a week is better served by a practice-management system with scheduling, notes, and billing in one product, such as SimplePractice or TherapyNotes.

-A single outpatient behavioral health group that employs six therapists and does its own billing internally is similarly better served by practice-management software with billing built in, not by a billing-company operating layer that assumes a separation between the clinical practice and the billing operation.
+A single outpatient behavioral health group of six therapists that bills internally is the same case: practice-management software with billing built in fits better than a billing-company operating layer, which assumes a separation between the clinical practice and the billing operation.

-Medi is also not suited for practices that need an EHR from the same vendor as their billing system.
-Behavioral health practices with complex clinical documentation requirements — group homes, ACT teams, crisis stabilization units — often need a clinical platform that is deeply integrated with billing.
-Medi does not provide that; its relationship with whatever clinical system the practice uses is through data import and claim output, not through a shared clinical workflow.
+Medi is also wrong for practices that need an EHR from the same vendor as their billing system.
+Behavioral health practices with complex clinical documentation needs (group homes, ACT teams, crisis stabilization units) often want a clinical platform deeply integrated with billing.
+Medi does not provide that; it connects to whatever clinical system the practice uses through data import and claim output, not a shared clinical workflow.

-If your behavioral health clients are primarily individual practitioners or small groups that expect you to deliver scheduling and clinical documentation alongside billing, the right tools are integrated practice-management systems.
-For billing companies whose clients have their own clinical systems and want a billing-company-first operating layer on top of those systems, Medi fits the structural need.
+If your clients are mostly individual practitioners or small groups that expect scheduling and clinical documentation from you alongside billing, integrated practice-management systems are the right tools.
+For billing companies whose clients bring their own clinical systems and want a billing-company-first layer on top, Medi fits the structural need.

-For the specific question of OTP programs billing bundled MAT services under G-codes (G2067, G2068, G2069 for weekly, biweekly, and monthly buprenorphine bundles respectively under Medicare), verify that the software you evaluate handles bundled OTP claims correctly.
-These claims have a different structure than standard CPT or H-code claims and require CMS-enrolled OTP provider billing credentials that are separate from standard Medicare enrollment.
+For OTP programs billing bundled MAT services under the Medicare G-code series (G2067 through G2075, covering weekly methadone and buprenorphine bundles by route of administration), confirm the software you evaluate handles bundled OTP claims correctly.
+They have a different structure than standard CPT or H-code claims and require CMS-enrolled OTP provider billing credentials separate from standard Medicare enrollment.

 Frequently asked questions